What is the Ha Giang Loop?

 - Alternatively, you can merge them for a two-week adventure!

-Ha Giang Loop 3-Day Itinerary
+Ha Giang Loop Suggested 3-Day Itinerary

 Recommended accommodation in Ha Giang: